Ketchup In The Fridge Or The Pantry? It's A Cold War

 Where do you keep your tomato ketchup?
 Our colleagues at Asda Clapham have joined the debate by stocking them on shelves AND in the fridge.— Asda (@asda) February 7, 2017

 If you ask ASDA's Victoria Williams, as the U.K.'s Daily Mail did, she'll tell you the gambit was a bid to "end the debate once and for all and give everyone what they want."
-Set aside for the second the fact ASDA's stocking decisions, which involve the unopened condiment, are frankly irrelevant to debate over the opened item.
+Set aside for a second the fact that ASDA's stocking decisions, which involve the unopened condiment, are frankly irrelevant to the debate over the opened item.

 How could store officials have known the unquenchable flames they'd stoke.

-Because this is the Internet, it wasn't long before before the two sides erupted into blame, invective and some sensible, constructive name-calling.
+Because this is the Internet, it wasn't long before before the two sides returned to their campaigns of blame, invective and some sensible, constructive name-calling.

 A quick show of hands around the office has told me 80-90% of ppl put ketchup in the fridge.
 You are all mental #ketchup pic.twitter.com/ypy4SQxe5h— here.is.sam (@SamStockham) February 8, 2017